davidhoyle/github.io/_install-ocserver-docker/install-ocserver-docker.md

    server_redis_1      /bin/s6-svscan /etc/s6           Up      6379/tcp
    ```
    **Note:**
    Even if all of the containers are running, it may take a few minutes for ownCloud to be fully functional.
-If you run `docker-compose logs --follow owncloud` and see a significant amount of information logging to the console, that indicates that the web UI may not be accessible yet.
+If you run `docker-compose logs --follow owncloud` and see a significant amount of information logging to the console, this indicates that the web UI may not be accessible yet.

-6. Use a browser to log in to the ownCloud UI at http://localhost:8080.
+6. Use a browser to log in to the ownCloud UI at http://<owncloud_domain>:8080.
 Enter the user name and password you specified in the `.env` file.

  ![ownCloud UI Login](../images/owncloud-server-login.png)